-Scoop the mixture out with a large spoon and serve with toast, biscuits, or English muffins.
+- Scoop the mixture out with a large spoon; serve the breakfast casserole with toast, biscuits, or English muffins.

-If you use frozen hash browns, thaw them in the refrigerator for a few hours or put them in a colander and partially thaw under cold running water.
+- If you use frozen hash browns, thaw them in the refrigerator for a few hours or put them in a colander and partially thaw them under cold running water.
 Pat them dry with paper towels before adding them to the recipe.
-They should be thawed enough to break apart.
+Ensure they are thawed enough to break apart into shreds.

 - Add 1 small can of mild chile peppers along with the bell peppers and green onions.

 - Replace the cheddar cheese with cheddar jack cheese or a Mexican blend, pepper jack, or taco seasoned cheese.

 - Add a cored, seeded, and chopped tomato to the layers.